Notes to Charlie Dunbar Broad

 7. See also Broad 1959a pp. 797-801; 1954a, pp. 164, 169; 1942, pp. 10-11.

 8. Are sensa mental entities?
 This question is thoroughly examined in Scientific Thought.
 Broad points out that the question is ambiguous, distinguishing no less than five different meanings.
 See Broad 1923, p.
 253-66.

 9. The reason is that the objective constituents of perception are not per se instances of the concept of physical object, and it is also only by virtue of the concept physical object that we can hold “they are ‘parts of’ or ‘manifestations of’ instances of this concept” 1925, p.
 217.

-11. The argument is typically associated with Chisholm (1964).
+12. The argument is typically associated with Chisholm (1964).
 Broad was, of course, earlier than Chisholm; he was, however, not the first to present the argument.
-As an anonymous referee pointed out to me, it can be found in Moore's Ethics (1912) and in Sidgwick's The Methods of Ethics (1907).
-And—if I'm not mistaken—Schopenhauer somewhere hints at it.
+As an anonymous referee pointed out, it can be found in Moore’s Ethics (1912) and in Sidgwick’s The Methods of Ethics (1907).
+And it may be that Schopenhauer somewhere hints at it.